--two preview modes - show one block at a time or all blocks being visible while playing
+-two blocks animating preview modes - show one block at a time or all blocks being visible while playing

--mixing notes - combines two or more pieces together.
+-mixing notes - combine two or more pieces.

 -build-in tunes: Ode of Joy, Twinkle Twinkle Little Star, Star Wars Theme, Jurassic Park Theme, Elf Song.

 My idea was to write an app that is simple enough to be beginner-friendly so anyone can learn to write simple music pieces without knowing complex note notations and also have an open-source note sharing system where users build melodies on top off or inspired by other users melodies.